5 Ways Your Company Can Embrace Digital Nomad Workers

 3. Rely on Increased Support for Digital Nomads Around the World

-One concern businesses might have in hiring digital nomad workers is whether or not the cities or countries digital nomads are working from can support remote workers with the infrastructure they need to do their jobs successfully.
-The good news is, that governments and cities are competing to attract digital nomads.
+One concern companies might have in hiring digital nomad workers is whether or not the cities or countries digital nomads are working from can support remote workers with the infrastructure they need to do their jobs successfully.
+The good news is that governments and cities are competing to attract digital nomads.
 Today, more than 50 countries have created special digital nomad visas and other programs to make it easier for digital nomads to work in their countries.
 There are also growing support networks, including cross-border health insurance, coworking spaces, and formal education programs for kids to assist digital nomads.

 How to Be Compliant When Working with Digital Nomads